kawishqayyum/docs/README.md

 ### Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
-Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.
+changes will be deployed to production automatically after pushing to the default `main` branch.

+Changes done by contractors should be pushed to personal branches first and then merged with pull request.

+Quick changes can be done directly through Mintlify built-in editor

 #### Troubleshooting